gaycodegal/SmolForth/README.md

 # SmolForth

-A little forth interpreter in python.
-Will soon move to C Ignore the C version. it is in progress at present.
+A little Forth interpreter in C. Original draft in python.

+C version functional, but still adding features.
+See the C Version's README for more details on progress.

 ## Forth Bytecode Structure